-Dress Code: Student appearance and/or dress needs to supportive to the learning environment.
+Dress Code: Student appearance and/or dress needs to be supportive to the learning environment.

-Clothing (shirts, hats, or other) that contain profanity or slogans which are degrading to any group (including gang related images), or which promote alcohol, or other drugs, will not be tolerated.
+Clothing (shirts, hats, or other) that contain profanity or slogans which are degrading to any group (including gang related images), or which promote alcohol or other drugs, will not be tolerated.
 Grooming or dress that prevents a student from doing his/her best work because of blocked vision, restricted movement, or clothing which exposes them or any other students to danger is not acceptable.

-- > shorts/skirts need to provide full coverage and show no undergarments - > tops or shirts should not have a low neckline, no open backs or spaghetti straps; or cause distraction for others - > undergarments, which include bra straps, boxer shorts, underwear (thongs), must not be visible - ➤ No blankets - > Winter coats must be stored in lockers
+- > shorts/skirts need to provide full coverage and show no undergarments - > tops or shirts should not have a low neckline, open backs or spaghetti straps, or cause distraction for others - > undergarments, which include bra straps, boxer shorts and/or underwear (thongs), must not be visible - ➤ blankets are not allowed - > winter coats must be stored in lockers

-Students who violate any of the above listed guidelines will be required to change clothes that meet the guidelines.
+Students who violate any of the above listed guidelines will be required to change into clothing that meets the guidelines.
 Students will remain in the office until they make the appropriate change.
 Further consequences may result based on how the student accepts responsibility.
 Repeat violations will result in additional consequences; including notifying parents/guardians.

 Due Process: The West Central Education District Area Learning Center strives to adhere to all due process required by State and Federal Laws.
 Special education due process requirements will be addressed at the ALC; including annual IEP meetings, progress reports, and 3-year evaluations when applicable.
 In the event a student receiving special education services violates school expectations, due process requirements will be addressed.
-In certain situations staff will convene to discuss the appropriateness of disciplinary actions and make modifications.
+In certain situations staff will convene to discuss the appropriateness of disciplinary actions and make modifications if the team determines it necessary to do so.

 Electronic Devices: Cell Phones/PLD: Electronic devices are recommended to be stored in student lockers during class.
-If students choose to keep their electronics with them, they need to follow the rules and expectations.
+If a student chooses to keep their electronics with them, they need to follow the rules and expectations as defined below:

-- > personal electronic devices and accessories are for individual personal use; no sharing, no external speakers - > must receive permission to listen to electronic device during class time - > when listening to music, the volume needs to set to not be heard by others - > cell phone (example of electronic device) use is prohibited during the school day (8:00AM-3:00PM) with the exception of lunch unless pre-approved by ALC Staff. - > ALL phone calls made need to take place in the office; including calling parents - > taking/sending photos/audio recording is prohibited - > instances of harassment/bullying will not be tolerated (refer to harassment and bully policies)
+- > personal electronic devices and accessories are for individual personal use; no sharing, no external speakers - > students must receive permission to listen to electronic device during class time - > when listening to music, the volume needs to set to not be heard by others - > cell phone (example of electronic device) use is prohibited during the school day (8:00AM-3:00PM) with the exception of lunch, unless pre-approved by ALC Staff. - > ALL phone calls made need to take place in the office; including calling parents - > taking/sending photos/audio recording is prohibited - instances of harassment/bullying will not be tolerated (refer to harassment and bully policies)